-- Because a module reference is not an IP, you cannot specify the Vendor, Library, Name and Version (VLNV). - The RTL module definition cannot include netlists (EDIF or DCP), nested block designs (BD) or another module that is set as out-of-context (OOC) inside the RTL module. - VHDL and Verilog are the only supported languages for module definition.
+- Because a module reference is not an IP, you cannot specify the Vendor, Library, Name, and Version (VLNV). - The RTL module definition cannot include netlists (EDIF or DCP), nested block designs (BD) or another module that is set as out-of-context (OOC) inside the RTL module. - VHDL and Verilog are the only supported languages for module definition.
 A block design containing a module reference cannot be packaged as an IP.
-Instead, package the module as an IP separately, and then package the BD including that IP. - Module Reference blocks cannot be opted out of upgrade while migrating a design from a previous version of Vivado.
+Instead, package the module as an IP separately, and then package the BD including that IP. - Module Reference blocks cannot be opted out of upgrade while migrating a design from a previous version of Vivado. - IP caching is not supported for Module Reference blocks.